Being alone can be scary. We often actively avoid it.

 Tanya Davis is good with solitude.
 She wrote a poem called How To Be Alone, full of tips on the many ways you can come to enjoy being by yourself.

-How To Be Alone—shared in both a YouTube video and an illustrated book by filmmaker and animator Andrea Dorfman—has received more than six million online views.
+How To Be Alone—shared in both a YouTube video and an illustrated book by filmmaker and animator Andrea Dorfman—has received more than eight million online views.

 As a yoga practitioner and meditator, Davis has found a way to deal with feelings of loneliness.
 She tells Mindful: “Sitting down, seeing the thoughts come and watching them dissipate while not holding on to them has become a real tool for me.”